2019-Spring-CSC-386/p00-project-1-raj-and-natasha/README.md

    - Depending on LED light, User can water their plant/soil.

 ## Errors and Constraints
-   - building circuit board when connecting different components.
+   - Building circuit board when connecting different components.
-   - implementing the code (it gave syntax errors)
+   - Implementing the code (it gave lot of syntax errors)
-   - finding different moisture level soil to test
+   - Finding different moisture level soil to test

 ## Reflection